NanoClem/docker-compose-grafana-mysql/README.md

 * Grafana is running on http://localhost:3000 by default as defined in the docker compose file.
 * Both default user and password are **"admin"**.
-**WARNING WHEN ENTERING HOST FOR MYSQL CONNECTOR** : you will probably have to enter the docker host ip address instead of localhost.
+* **WARNING FOR MYSQL HOST CONNECTOR** : you will probably have to enter the docker host ip address instead of localhost.